Back to Blog

 The Philosophy: Not all screen time is equal.
 Track your digital dopamine.

-Roots goes beyond how much time you spend on your phone to measure the quality of that time.
-Its patent-pending "Digital Dopamine" tracker categorizes apps by their impact on your wellbeing, and the Daily Balance Score is like a sleep score for your phone usage.
+Roots measures the quality of your screen time, not just the quantity.
+Patent-pending "Digital Dopamine" tracker categorizes apps by wellbeing impact.
+Daily Balance Score is like a sleep score for phone usage.
 Monk Mode provides strict blocking when needed.

-Best For: Users who want to understand not just how much they use their phone, but which apps are healthy vs. harmful.
+Best For: Users who want to understand which apps are helpful vs. harmful, not just total time.

-The Philosophy: Make phone habits a team sport.
+The Philosophy: Make phone management a team effort.

-Clearspace (Y Combinator W23) stands out with its social accountability features.
-You can add "Teammates" who get notified if you exceed your screen time budget or delete the app.
-The pushup-for-screen-time mode is unique — each pushup earns you one minute of scrolling.
-Strict Mode locks apps for a set period with no override.
+Clearspace (Y Combinator W23) stands out with social accountability.
+Add "Teammates" who get notified if you exceed your budget or delete the app.
+Pushup-for-screen-time mode is unique — each pushup earns one minute of scrolling.
+Strict Mode locks apps with no override.

 Pricing: Free for 1 app. $49.99/year for full access.

-Best For: Users motivated by external accountability, fitness-minded people, and those with ADHD who benefit from physical engagement.
+Best For: Users motivated by external accountability, fitness-minded people, and those with ADHD.

 8. Freedom — Best for Cross-Platform Blocking

-The Philosophy: Block distractions everywhere, not just on your phone.
+The Philosophy: Block distractions everywhere, not just your phone.

-Freedom is the veteran of the category, blocking apps and websites across iPhone, Android, Mac, Windows, and Chrome.
-Its cross-platform sync means you cannot cheat by switching devices.
-Locked Mode prevents you from disabling sessions, and scheduled sessions make blocking automatic.
+Freedom is the veteran, blocking across iPhone, Android, Mac, Windows, and Chrome.
+Cross-platform sync means you can't cheat by switching devices.
+Locked Mode prevents disabling sessions.
+Scheduled sessions make blocking automatic.

 Pricing: $8.99/month, $39.99/year, or $99 lifetime.